Frequently Asked Questions

 Only in truly URGENT OR EMERGENCY CIRCUMSTANCES will a deputy be permitted to hand deliver a personal message from one party to another.
 This determination will be made by the on duty patrol division supervisor.

-We cannot deliver routine, non-emergency messages due to phone service being out or other similiar circumstances.
+We cannot deliver routine, non-emergency messages due to phone service being out or other similar circumstances.

 There are many slang terms used by kids and adults alike to describe different types of drugs or behavior associated with drugs.
 The PDF file below lists the most common terms.